Posted on 15th Dec 2016

 Lets see example how to apply IPO’s using ICICI online banking:

-Similar process is available with all major banks like SBI Online, HDFC Bank, AXIS bank - online banking site under investment option.
+Similar process is available under investment option in online banking site of all major banks like SBI Online, HDFC Bank, AXIS bank - .

 Applying in IPOs basically doesn’t need a broker.
 You just need a demat account with any broker.
 Under ASBA (Application supported Block Amount) facility for applying IPOs, investors can apply in any public/rights issues by using their bank account.